MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 * save/load checks

 **Impact:**
-High.
-The issue can reduce perceived consequence quality, weaken player agency and contribute to late-game war fatigue.
+Severity: High.
+The issue can reduce perceived consequence quality, weaken player agency, invalidate major battle outcomes and contribute to late-game war fatigue.

 **QA Notes:**
 This may not be a strict functional bug.
 It may be a balance issue, AI recovery issue, missing player feedback issue or intended anti-snowball behavior that lacks readability.
 Further validation requires access to army creation rules, faction recovery parameters and war/diplomacy scoring.